-Consortia Health has developed a one-of-a-kind system of assesment, treatment, and education for pelvic floor disorders called Propelvic Therapy.
+Consortia Health has developed a one-of-a-kind system of assesment, treatment, and education for pelvic floor disorders called Pelvic floor therapy.
 Our specialty-trained clinicians develop an individualized treatment plan to address your specific needs, such as bladder or bowel leaks or pelvic pain or dysfunction.
 It’s almost like having a personal trainer to help you regain your pelvic strength.

-In most cases, Propelvic rehabilitation therapy takes just six to eight visits to see significant improvement.
+In most cases, Pelvic floor therapy rehabilitation therapy takes just six to eight visits to see significant improvement.
 Better still, most patients can avoid surgery or medications to treat incontinence and related issues.
 Best of all, you can put away those pads and start living with confidence and freedom.

 Assessment: Many people don’t want to admit they have incontinence issues, even to their doctors, or recognize that they have an overactive bladder.
 But if you don’t address the problem, it isn’t going to get better.
-From your first session, Propelvic assessment technology is used to evaluate the extent of pelvic floor weakness and the effectiveness of therapy in strengthening those muscles.
+From your first session, Pelvic floor therapy assessment technology is used to evaluate the extent of pelvic floor weakness and the effectiveness of therapy in strengthening those muscles.

 As many as one in three women suffer from bladder leaks or a sudden urge to go, otherwise known as incontinence.